sarahtsige/Python-Flask-API/README.md

 '/'  - Returns all countries

-'/country/<id>'  - Returns one country with matching the id provided in the URL
+'/country/`<id>`'  - Returns one country matching the id provided in the URL

-'/country/region/<region>' - Return list of countries within the provided region
+'/country/region/`<id>`' - Return list of countries within the provided region

+'/regions/' - Returns the list of regions

+'/regions/`<id>`' - Returns the region matching the region id provided

 ## Author